Frequently asked questions

 Do you offer remote (telephone or video) counselling?

 We currently offer both telephone and video appointments by Zoom.
-Remote therapy may be offered to you after an initial discussion, if assessed as appropriate to both your needs and situation.
+Remote therapy may be offered to you after an initial discussion, if we decide that it’s appropriate for both your needs and situation.

 I have been a client before, can I come back?

-We welcome women who have used the service before.
-You will need to have had a break of at least four months before making a new ‘request for service’.
-This is so the impact of previous counselling has had time to ‘settle’ in your life.
+We welcome women who have used the service before, but you will need to have had a break of at least four months before making a new ‘request for service’.
+This is so that the impact of previous counselling has had time to ‘settle’ in your life.